 Barn roof styles names are as varied as the features of buildings they cover.
 Some feature a steep pitch; others are more shallow.
 Some are flat, while others are domed.

 Still, others may be gabled or hipped facing a single direction.
-The style of your barn depends on the type of building you want and the amount of money you’re willing to spend.
+The style of your barn roof depends on the type of building you want and the amount of money you’re willing to spend.

 The most common barn roof style is the hip roof.
 The hip design has two sloping sides that meet at a ridge in the center of the structure.
 A gable roof is another common choice, but small barns often use this style.